spendierk/TKET_website/what_is_TKET.rst

 - **Quantum Circuit**: The fundamental quantum algorithm uses universal gate sets and all-to-all connectivity, illustrating the core operations of algorithms like QFT.
 - **Classical Simulator**: This tool allows quantum circuits to run on a classical simulator, such as a state vector simulator.
 - **Quantum Circuit Compiler**: Quantum circuits are tailored for specific quantum hardware constraints using TKET, considering qubit connectivity, native gates, and error rates.
 Circuit optimization also occurs at this stage.
+- **QIR/QASM**: QIR (Quantum Intermediate Representation) and QASM (Quantum Assembly Language) are hardware-agnostic descriptions of quantum algorithms that are transformed into concrete, executable forms tailored to the specific requirements of the simulation or quantum hardware environments.
 - **Quantum Simulator/Emulator**: A tool that simulates/emulates quantum computer behavior, letting developers test and refine algorithms without using actual quantum hardware.
-- **Hardware Translation**: Post-optimization, the circuit is converted into machine code for quantum processors (QPUs) or quantum simulators.
+- **Machine Code**: Post-optimization, the circuit is converted into machine code for quantum processors (QPUs) or quantum simulators.
 - **Quantum Processor**: The hardware layer where quantum circuits are physically executed to produce results.

 Having outlined the quantum computing stack, let's focus on TKET's role.
 Its architecture bridges high-level applications to quantum hardware, ensuring efficient execution of quantum algorithms.